 Yet, with respect to God's Word, "the more things change, the more they stay the same".
 No matter how much the delivery or reception of His message has changed through the ages, the more His message has stayed the same.

-Prayer: We give thanks O Lord, for being the constant in our lives.
-Yesterday, today and forevermore.
-In Your name we pray.
+Prayer: We give thanks to You, O God, for You and Your words are the constant in our vastly and fastly changing lives.
+Through Jesus Christ our Lord, we pray.
 Amen.